awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 This is important to release because a common use case for the header information is to check the data within it in order to ensure that the correct thing is being decrypted.

-Requiring customers to make such a check after already performing decryption on a large message could be very expensive, when they could instead immediately see possibly unexpected data within the header information.
+Requiring users to make such a check after already performing decryption on a large message could be very expensive, when they could instead immediately see possibly unexpected data within the header information.